 Fe0ffer does, and zephyr, heifer.

-Mint, paint, sit and sedate;
+Mint, pint, senate and sedate;

 Dull, bull, and George ate beats.

-Scenic, Arabic, Pacific,
+Scenic, Arabic, Pacific, Science, conscience, scientific.

 Liberty, library, heaven and heaven,

-Rachel, ache, mustache, elevate.
+Rachel, ache, mustache, eleven.

-People, leopard, towed, but vowed.
+We say hallowed, but allowed, People, leopard, towed, but vowed.

 Mark the differences, moreover,